avelino/awesome-go/README.md

 - [apicompat](https://github.com/bradleyfalzon/apicompat) - Checks recent changes to a Go project for backwards incompatible changes.
 - [asty](https://github.com/asty-org/asty) - Converts golang AST to JSON and JSON to AST.
+- [blanket](https://gitlab.com/verygoodsoftwarenotvirus/blanket) - blanket is a tool that helps you catch functions which don't have direct unit tests in your Go packages.
 - [ChainJacking](https://github.com/Checkmarx/chainjacking) - Find which of your Go lang direct GitHub dependencies is susceptible to ChainJacking attack.
 - [dupl](https://github.com/mibk/dupl) - Tool for code clone detection.
 - [errcheck](https://github.com/kisielk/errcheck) - Errcheck is a program for checking for unchecked errors in Go programs.